Recently a woman asked me a simple question about living in Thailand, “Are Thais honest people?”.

 My Experiences with the Honesty of Thais

-Only yesterday, I even had a Thai man working at a supermarket checkout somehow manage to find me elsewhere in the mall as I’d dropped the security card to my apartment building.
+Only yesterday, I even had a Thai man working at a supermarket checkout somehow manage to find me elsewhere in the mall as I had dropped the security card to my apartment building.
 (And no, I’m not really that careless — all of this was over a 10 year period remember).

 Deposits at Thai Apartments

-I’ve only lived at three apartment buildings in Bangkok but in the first two I got my entire deposit back when I moved out.
+I have only lived at three apartment buildings in Bangkok but in the first two I got my entire deposit back when I moved out.
 In the third one, which I still live in, I know many people who have moved out of the building and, when they did, all or almost all of their deposit was returned.

-As I’m an incredibly clean person who never damages anything, or if I do I replace it, it’s always infuriated me when an American landlord has kept $100, $200, $500 or all of my deposit for nothing more than faked damage.
+As I’m an incredibly clean person who never damages anything, or if I do I replace it, it has always infuriated me when an American landlord has kept $100, $200, $500 or all of my deposit for nothing more than faked damage.

 Thais Who are Not Honest

 Sure, there are Thais who are not honest, just like there are Americans who are not, British who are not, Chinese who are not and Brazilians who are not.
-But, there are no more than in any other country I’ve visited or lived in and, although some low-class westerners would have you believe otherwise, no, Thais are not liars, cheats and thieves.
+But, there are no more than in any other country I have visited or lived in and, although some low-class westerners would have you believe otherwise, no, Thais are not liars, cheats and thieves.

-There are tourist scams in Thailand just like there are in every country in the world.
+Of course, there are tourist scams in Thailand just like there are in every country in the world.

 Don’t believe the tout who tells you the Grand Palace in Bangkok is closed that day.
 It’s not.
 It’s open.
 He just wants to take you somewhere else where he might make a commission and, yes, it’s a scam..

 And, sure, there is a sizeable percentage of Thais involved in the government, the police and in other official roles that aren’t particularly honest as corruption and kickbacks are rife in Thailand.

-But, if you plan on living in Thailand and live your life as you normally would anywhere else, it’s my guess you will find out quickly, overall, Thais are honest people.
+In other words, if you plan on living in Thailand and live your life as you normally would anywhere else, it is my guess you will find out quickly, overall, Thais are honest people.